fabrice-etanchaud/dbt-dremio/README.md

 If you are reading this documentation, I assume you already know well both dbt and dremio.
 Please refer to the respective documentation.

+# Installation
+There is no package yet, you can clone the repository, cd in it, and then type pip3 install -e .

 # Relation types
 A dremio's relation can be a view or a table.
 A reflection is a special kind of table : a view's materialization with a refresh policy.